nzoschke/mvi/_chapters/07-load-balancer.md

 We need a Load Balancer service for application scaling and High Availability (HA).
 To scale and to avoid Single Points of Failure (SPOF), we need to run at least two containers on two VMs.
 A Load Balancer needs to coordinate when containers are unhealthy or when new containers are ready to serve traffic.

-Load Balancers depend on Containers to return a response for forwarded requests.
+A Load Balancer depends on a VPC for secure network access, and Containers to return a response for forwarded requests.